davidrmiller/neural2d/README.md

 The path and filename cannot contain any spaces.

+See the neural2d wiki for details about the .dat binary data file format.

 The path_prefix directive can be used to specify a string to be added to the front of all subsequent filenames, or until the next path_prefix directive.
 For example, the previous example could be written:

-     path_prefix = ../images/thumbnails/
+     path_prefix = images/thumbnails/
      test-918.bmp
      test-919.bmp
      test-920.bmp
      test-921.bmp

-If you are not using image files for input, you'll need to prepare an input config file (named inputData.txt by default) similar to the above but with the literal input values inside curly braces.
+If you are not using .bmp or .dat files for input, you'll need to prepare an input config file (named inputData.txt by default) similar to the above but with the literal input values inside curly braces.
 For example, for a net with eight inputs and two outputs, the format is like this:

      { 0.32 0.98 0.12 0.44 0.98 1.2 1 -1 } -1 1

-You'll also need a topology config file (named topology.txt by default).
-It contains a specification of the neural net topology (the number and arrangement of neurons and connections).
+In addition to the input data config file, you'll also need a topology config file (named topology.txt by default) to define your neural net topology (the number and arrangement of neurons and connections).
 Its format is described in a later section.
-A typical one looks something like this:
+A typical one looks like this
+example:

     input size 32x32
     layer1 size 32x32 from input radius 8x8